-BMKT 305 Sales Management

-Rapidly changing market conditions and customers' expectation are redefining the roles of salespeople and the sales process into a modern framework.
-This course helps students understand and apply practical interpersonal techniques and persuasive communication strategies in the selling process.
-The course focuses on value-added techniques that are based on four broad strategic areas.
-The concept of building & retaining customer value and long-term relationship will be integrated throughout the course.
-Prerequisite: BMKT 200.
+BMKT 305 Sales Management 3(3,0) Rapidly chan ging market conditions and customers' expectation are redefin ning the roles of sales people and the sales process into a modern framework.
+This cours se helps students und erstand and apply practical interpersonal techniques and per suasive communicatio communication strategies in the selling process.
+It focuses on value-added techniques that are based on four broad strategic areas.
+The concepts of customer value and building and retaining long-term relationships are integrated throughout the course.
+Prerequisite : BMKT 200.

-BMKT 450 Events Marketing and Management

-This course provides a conceptual overview and systematic study of event marketing and management.
-It discusses the skills and best practices necessary to create, manage, market, and finance special events.
-Additionally, it will foster professionalism, coordination, and collaboration among students to achieve the objectives of special events.
-Prerequisite: Senior Standing.
+BMKT 450 Events Marketing and Management 3(3,0) This course of covers the skills and concepts necessary to create, manage, marke et, and finance spec cial events.
+It provides a conceptual overview and systematic stu udy of event marke ceting and management.
+Additionally, it fosters profession alism, coordination, and collaboration among team members to achieve the objectives of special events.
+The course concludes by implementing and evaluating a special event.
+Prerequisite e: Senior Standing.